Become an architect – study in the UK

 - It will contain examples of your work, which introduce and showcase your talent and ways of thinking.

-Studying architecture in the UK – three basic criteria for evaluating your portfolio
+Three basic criteria for evaluating your portfolio

 - Your level of ability when it comes to drawing